apostrophecms/apostrophe-headless/README.md

 To avoid performance issues we do not send more than 50 products per API call.
 Your app should make additional queries as needed.

 You can use any [cursor filter](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html) that has a `sanitize` method via the query string.
 It's [not hard to add custom filters](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html#custom-filters).

+### Access as a logged-in user

 If you are accessing the API as a user who can edit this piece type, you can use all cursor filters intended for web use, otherwise only the filters marked `safeFor: 'public'`.

 ## Retrieving one product